Krakean/lightalloy/README.md

 What's the point?
 -----------------

 There are a lot of open source media players for Windows.
-But mostly all of them are written in C++, and there is just no any decent, robust, features-complete, and mostly bugs-free media player written in Delphi released under open source.
+But mostly all of them are written in C++, and there is just no any decent, robust, features-complete, and mostly bug-free media player written in Delphi released under open source.

 Contact information
 -------------------